Mesothelioma Chemotherapy Drugs

 Combinations of mesothelioma chemo drugs include:

 • Pemetrexed and cisplatin: This is the most common chemotherapy combination.
-Pleural mesothelioma patients typically live longer than if they received just one of either drug.
+Pleural mesothelioma patients typically live longer than if they received just one of the two drugs.
 The average life expectancy for patients treated with this combination is 15.5-16.5 months.

 • Doxorubicin and cisplatin: Doctors commonly use these two drugs together when administering hyperthermic intraperitoneal chemotherapy (HIPEC) to treat peritoneal mesothelioma.